kazpot/UDACITY_PrivateBlockchain_API/README.md

 # Project 3: RESTful Web API with Node.js Framework
-Create a web API using Node.js framework, Exprss that will interact with the private blockchain.
+This application provides a web API using Node.js Express Framework that will interact with the private blockchain.

 ## Installing